Bairam Khan: Rebellion

 Rejecting the advice of his close friends and supporters he decided not to rebel, but later his political opponents Maham Anga and her son Adham Khan sent Pir Muhammad to trail him and 'pack him off to Mecca'.
 This insult goaded Bairam Khan to rebel, and he turned back.
 Pir Muhammad retreated at the sight of Bairam Khan's deadly Turkoman horse archers.
 Akbar tried in vain to send another firman to Bairam Khan, ordering him to continue his pilgrimage.
 Bairam Khan left his family in the fortress of Tabar-e-Hind (in present-day Bathinda) and headed towards Jalandhar, intent on taking Lahore.
 Forced to fight his former mentor, Akbar sent his foster father Shams-ud-din with a strong vanguard to halt or slow down Bairam Khan's force while he followed with the main army.
 Near the village Gunecur, near Jalandhar, Shams-ud-Din stopped Bairam Khan's force.
-He tried to negotiate, but Bairam Khan remained adamant about fighting.
+He tried to negotiate, but Bairam Khan remained adamant on fighting.

 Despite having a much smaller army, Bairam Khan gave a tough fight to his adversary but was eventually defeated.
-However, Bairam Khan managed to retreat with the majority of his force to Talwara-Hazipur adjoining Rey Shikargah (Mughal Imperial Hunting Grounds) from where he surrendered and was treated by Akbar with immense respect.
+However, Bairam Khan managed to retreat with the majority of his force to Talwara-Hazipur adjoining Rey Shikargah (Mughal imperial hunting grounds) from where he surrendered and was treated by Akbar with immense respect.
 Akbar gave him the options of staying in the court as his personal adviser, picking a jagir of his choice, or continuing his pilgrimage.
 Bairam Khan chose the last option.

-Death
+Assassination

-While travelling through Gujarat he was assassinated on 31 January 1561 at Sahastralinga Tank, a religious site near Anhilwad Patan, by a group of Afghans led by Mubarak Khan Lohani, whose father had been killed while fighting with the Mughals at the Battle of Machhiwara in 1555.
+While travelling through Gujarat he was assassinated on 31 January 1561 at Sahasralinga Tank, a religious site near Anhilwad Patan, by a group of Afghans led by Mubarak Khan Lohani, whose father had been killed while fighting with the Mughals at the Battle of Machhiwara in 1555.
 According to the Akbarnama, the group of Afghans had apparently come to pay their respects to him, so he allowed them to come closer.
 Thereupon, Mubarak stabbed him with a dagger in the back with such force that the point came out of his chest, and another Afghan struck him on the head, fatally wounding him.
-Bairam Khan passed away saying the takbir.
+Bairam Khan died saying the takbir.
 His corpse was later found by a group of locals, who buried him at the tomb of a nearby Sufi saint.

 His son and wife managed to escape to Ahmedabad, where they stayed for several months before Akbar heard of their plight and had them escorted to Agra.
-Bairam's wife, Salima who was also the cousin of Akbar, married Akbar after his death.
+Bairam's wife, Salima who was also a cousin of Akbar, married Akbar after his death.
 Bairam's son, Abdul Rahim Khan-i-Khanan, became an important part of Akbar's administration and was one of the nav-ratans (nine gems) of Akbar's court.